redox-os/ion/README.md

 examples/   # cd examples/
 ```

+### Exiting the Shell

+The `exit` command will exit the shell, but unlike Bash, this will send a `SIGTERM` to any background tasks that are still active.

 ### Defining Variables

 The `let` keyword is utilized to create local variables within the shell.
 The `export` keyword performs